Back to Podcast Guides

 Listen to the episode

-Nervous system work is not the pursuit of permanent calm
+Nervous system work is about range, not permanent calm

-That is different from trying to feel relaxed all the time.
-Calm can be useful, but the larger aim is range: more aliveness, more choice, more capacity to meet pressure, conflict, parenting, leadership, intimacy, and uncertainty without losing contact with yourself.
-1“Regulated” does not mean placid.
+The aim is range: more aliveness, more choice, more capacity to meet pressure, conflict, parenting, and intimacy without losing contact with yourself.
+1"Regulated" does not mean placid.
 It means the system has more options.

-Ben names this clearly from his own NSM experience: the work did not make life easy.
-It helped him approach a challenging life with more ease.2
+Ben names this from his own Nervous System Mastery experience: the work did not make life easy.
+It helped him approach a challenging life with more ease.

 State comes before story

-One of the simplest NSM ideas in the episode is “state over story.”
 Before the conversation begins, Ocean asks everyone how they prepared their state.
-Jonny had sat quietly with tea, scanned for tension, and waited for the body to soften.
-Ben had danced, breathed, and shifted out of his head.
-Ocean had written, moved, and trusted the conversation to emerge.3
+Jonny had sat quietly with tea, scanning for tension, waiting for the body to soften.
+Ben had danced, breathed, shifted out of his head.
+Ocean had written, moved, and trusted the conversation to emerge.

-When your body is contracted, tired, rushed, or threatened, the same event can look more hostile, urgent, or impossible.
-When there is more internal space, you may see different options.
-Research on interoception gives this a scientific frame: the ability to detect, interpret, and integrate internal body signals is closely tied to emotion experience and regulation, and mind-body interventions may train this capacity over time.4
+State edits perception.
+When your body is contracted, tired, rushed, or threatened, the same event looks more hostile, more urgent, or more impossible.
+When there is more internal space, different options become visible.
+Research on interoception supports this: the ability to detect, interpret, and integrate internal body signals is closely tied to emotion experience and regulation, and mind-body interventions may train this capacity over time.1

 A practical version: